Skip to main content

 Category 1: Atlantic High-Skilled Program (AHSP)

-For skilled workers with a job offer in a TEER 0, 1, 2, or 3 occupation (using the 2021 NOC classification).
-These are management, professional, technical, and skilled trade occupations.
+For skilled workers with a job offer in a TEER 0, 1, 2, or 3 occupation (NOC 2021).
+These are management, professional, technical, and skilled-trade roles, for example a nurse, software developer, accountant, electrician, or chef.

-• Minimum 1 year of qualifying work experience in a TEER 0/1/2/3 occupation within the last 3 years
+• At least 1 year of qualifying work experience (1,560 hours, full-time being 30 paid hours per week) in a TEER 0/1/2/3 occupation in the last 5 years

-• Job offer must be non-seasonal, full-time, permanent or for at least 1 year
+• Job offer must be full-time, non-seasonal, and last at least 1 year from when you become a permanent resident

 Category 2: Atlantic Intermediate-Skilled Program (AISP)

-For workers with a job offer in a TEER 4 occupation — intermediate-level positions such as retail supervisors, truck drivers, and food service supervisors.
+For workers with a job offer in a TEER 4 occupation, intermediate-level roles such as retail or food-service supervisors, long-haul truck drivers, and many production and service jobs.

-• Minimum 1 year of qualifying work experience in a TEER 4 occupation within the last 3 years
+• At least 1 year of qualifying work experience (1,560 hours) in a TEER 4 occupation in the last 5 years

 Category 3: Atlantic International Graduate Program (AIGP)

-For graduates of a recognized Atlantic Canadian post-secondary institution with a job offer from a designated employer.
-Work experience is NOT required under this stream.
+For recent graduates of a recognized publicly funded post-secondary institution in Atlantic Canada who have a job offer from a designated employer.
+The big advantage: no prior work experience is required.

-Unlike Express Entry, the AIP does not require a Labour Market Impact Assessment (LMIA).
+Unlike many work-based pathways, the AIP does not require a Labour Market Impact Assessment (LMIA).
 Instead, employers must obtain designation from their provincial government before they can offer a position that qualifies under the AIP.
+What this means for you as an applicant: the single most important thing to confirm, before you do anything else, is that your employer is designated.
+No designation, no AIP, regardless of how strong your profile is.

 Key facts about employer designation: